FlakM/blog/blog-static/content/posts/nixos_rust/04_hardening.md

 ## Setting up tailscale

-One sad thing is that currently the host exposes ssh over the internet.
-There is also a risk of accidentaly exposing another service.
+One sad thing is that the host currently exposes SSH over the Internet.
+There is also a risk of accidentally exposing another service.
-To mitigate this risk we can use modern vpns and add additional firewalls on hetzner side.
+To mitigate this risk, we can use modern VPNs and add additional firewalls on the Hetzner side.

-To avoid the hustle of managing my own keys I'll be using a generous tailscale's free tier.
+To avoid the hassle of managing my keys, I’ll be using a generous tailscale free tier.
-To enable tailscale we'll have to add one line in our configuration:
+To enable tailscale, we’ll have to add one line in our configuration:

 ```nix
 # configuration.nix